Pathoschild/smapi-mod-dump/source/Furniture Framework/doc/ReadMe.md

 - Custom Sound Effects
 - Custom Particles
 - Animated base Sprite and Layers
-- Support for some special Furniture (Dresser, TV, Bed)
+- Support for special Furniture (Dresser, TV, Bed, FishTank)
 - Support for Rugs and Wall-mounted Furniture
+- Support for configurable includes

 # Thanks

 Huge thanks to:
+- The Stardew Valley modding community for all their help and support
 - @LynnNexus for testing, feedback and bug report
-- @atravita for the initial idea to implement multiple slots per Furniture
+- @atravita for the initial idea on how to implement multiple slots per Furniture
-- The Stardew Valley modding community for all their help and support

 # TODO

 What parts of Furniture I plan to add customization to in this Framework:
-- Custom Description
-- Support "includes"			@nova
-- Config-Conditional includes	@nova
-- Custom Fish Tanks
 - Custom light sources
 - Add better titles and descriptions for the json schema
 - Support for i18n translations (I have no idea how to do this)